afsc-gap-products/gapctd/doc/data_processing_modules.md

 range of processing options that are available in SBEDEP modules because the gapctd modules are intended for limited use cases.

-Modules accept and return oce objects and are designed to be interchangable (i.e., the order in which they are used can be swapped).
+Modules accept and return `ctd` objects and are designed to be interchangable (i.e., the order in which they are used can be swapped).
 This document describes the modules and demonstrates their use for processing CTD data.